 - British holidaymakers going abroad will find US and EU more expensive

-- Foreign workers in UK.
-Working in UK is relatively less attractive (could reduce incentive for net migration to UK)
+- Foreign workers in the UK.
+Working in the UK is relatively less attractive (could reduce incentive for net migration to the UK)

 Who benefits from a weak Pound?

 - Firms selling goods abroad.
 Foreign buyers need less currency to buy the same quantity of UK goods.
 Therefore a weak pound means UK exporters can sell their goods cheaper and/or increase their profit margins.
 A weak Pound should help British manufacturers and exporters.